-- 2. Audit documentation that meets the requirements of this SSA and the specific documentation requirements of other relevant SSAs provides: - (a) Evidence of the auditor's basis for a conclusion about the achievement of the overall objectives of the auditor; and - (b) Evidence that the audit was planned and performed in accordance with SSAs and applicable legal and regulatory requirements. - Audit documentation serves a number of additional purposes, including the following: - Assisting the engagement team to plan and perform the audit. - Assisting members of the engagement team responsible for supervision to direct and supervise the audit work, and to discharge their review responsibilities in accordance with SSA 220.2 - Enabling the engagement team to be accountable for its work. - Retaining a record of matters of continuing significance to future audits. - Enabling the conduct of quality control reviews and inspections in accordance with SSQC 13 or national requirements that are at least as demanding.4 - Enabling the conduct of external inspections in accordance with applicable legal, regulatory or other requirements.
+- 2. Audit documentation that meets the requirements of this SSA and the specific documentation requirements of other relevant SSAs provides: - (a) Evidence of the auditor's basis for a conclusion about the achievement of the overall objectives of the auditor; and - (b) Evidence that the audit was planned and performed in accordance with SSAs and applicable legal and regulatory requirements. - 3.
+Audit documentation serves a number of additional purposes, including the following: - Assisting the engagement team to plan and perform the audit. - Assisting members of the engagement team responsible for supervision to direct and supervise the audit work, and to discharge their review responsibilities in accordance with SSA 220. - Enabling the engagement team to be accountable for its work. - Retaining a record of matters of continuing significance to future audits. - Enabling the conduct of quality control reviews and inspections in accordance with Singapore Standard on Quality Control (SSQC) 1 or national requirements that are at least as demanding. - Enabling the conduct of external inspections in accordance with applicable legal, regulatory or other requirements.

-1 SSA 200, "Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Singapore Standards on Auditing," paragraph 11.
+&lt;sup>1 SSA 200, Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Singapore Standards on Auditing, paragraph 11.

-SSA 220, "Quality Control for an Audit of Financial Statements," paragraphs 15-17.
+&lt;sup>2 SSA 220, Quality Control for an Audit of Financial Statements, paragraphs 15-17.

-3 SSQC 1, "Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements," paragraphs 32-33, 35-38, and 48.
+&lt;sup>3 SSQC 1, Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements, paragraphs 32-33, 35-38, and 48.